Vresse-sur-Semois The Little Switzerland of Namur

 Expressionist artist who regularly stayed in Vresse and Rochehaut.
 Her more colorful and synthetic style brought modernity to the representation of local landscapes.

-Style: Expressionist, colorful palette, synthetic forms
+Style: Expressionist, colorful palette, synthetic shapes

 Léon Frédéric